Library of Alexandria: Roman period and destruction

 As the reputation of Alexandrian scholarship declined, the reputations of other libraries across the Mediterranean world improved, diminishing the Library of Alexandria's former status as the most prominent.
 Other libraries also sprang up within the city of Alexandria itself and the scrolls from the Great Library may have been used to stock some of these smaller libraries.
 The Caesareum and the Claudianum in Alexandria are both known to have had major libraries by the end of the first century AD.
 The Serapeum, originally the "daughter library" of the Great Library, probably expanded during this period as well, according to classical historian Edward J. Watts.

-By the second century AD, the Roman Empire grew less dependent on grain from Alexandria and the city's prominence declined further.
-The Romans during this period also had less interest in Alexandrian scholarship, causing the Library's reputation to continue to decline as well.
+By the second century AD, the Roman Empire had grown less dependent on grain from Alexandria, and the city's prominence declined further.
+The Romans during this period also showed less interest in Alexandrian scholarship, causing the Library's reputation to continue to decline.
 The scholars who worked and studied at the Library of Alexandria during the time of the Roman Empire were less well known than the ones who had studied there during the Ptolemaic Period.
 Eventually, the word "Alexandrian" itself came to be synonymous with the editing of texts, correction of textual errors, and writing of commentaries synthesized from those of earlier scholars—in other words, taking on connotations of pedantry, monotony, and lack of originality.
-Mention of both the Great Library of Alexandria and the Mouseion that housed it disappear after the middle of the third century AD.
+Mention of both the Great Library of Alexandria and the Mouseion that housed it disappears after the middle of the third century AD.
 The last known references to scholars being members of the Mouseion date to the 260s.

 In 272 AD, the emperor Aurelian fought to recapture the city of Alexandria from the forces of the Palmyrene queen Zenobia.
 During the course of the fighting, Aurelian's forces destroyed the Broucheion quarter of the city in which the main library was located.
 If the Mouseion and Library still existed at this time, they were almost certainly destroyed or damaged during the attack.
 If they did survive the attack, whatever was left of them would have been further damaged or destroyed during the emperor Diocletian's siege of Alexandria in 297, when the Brouchion quarter was again destroyed.